 Use this tool from WhiteSpark to send a link to customers to your Google review page.

 Ensure your home page title is optimised for company name, business category, location.

 Make sure your contact page contains a Google Map embedded on it.

-All your citations should be consistent with your company name, address, postcode, phone number and website address
+All your citations should be consistent with your company name, address, postcode, telephone number and website address.

 Post from Google Post to your website articles.

 GMB is a good place to start improving your rankings in Google for local search and place related searches.

 - Name, Address, Postcode, Phone Number and Website Address